JesusParada/policy_templates/cost/oracle/rightsize_compute_instances/README.md

 Required permissions for the Oracle policy:

-- define tenancy usage-report as [OCID]
-- endorse group [Group] to read objects in tenancy usage-report
+- Allow group [Group] to manage optimizer-api-family in tenancy

-[OCID] should be replaced with the OCID shown on the Cost & Usage Reports page in Oracle Cloud's web UI.
 [Group] should be replaced with a group that the user associated with the Oracle Cloud credential is a member of.

 Note: Oracle Cloud credentials cannot be added in Flexera One; the [Flexera Credential Management API](https://reference.rightscale.com/cred-management/#/Credentials/Credentials_create_oracle) must be used to create the credential.